jessitron/git-happens/commence.md

     Change `textedit` to your editor of choice.
 The GIT_EDITOR environment variable, if set, will override this.
 This editor is launched whenever git wants you to create or edit a commit message, or for an interactive rebase.

+1. Git is more fun with colours.

+        git config --global color.ui auto

 ## Choose your own adventure

 Do you want to [create your own repo locally](init.html) or [copy someone else's repo](fork.html)?